 - Use headphones/microphones for the Speaking section so the ambient sounds are not distracting.

 Prior to the testing, the testing coordinator will receive Proctor/Results Logins for each testing group.
 There will be:

 - A test taker test code and password to access an assessment

 - A teacher test code and password to monitor assessment progress and scoring.

 At the beginning of the assessment, the proctor will ask test takers to access the Avant Login page and will provide test takers with the code and password.

 Ensure test takers have their IDs ready:

-In sample tests test takers will experience how the assessment flows and the types of questions for all levels of difficulty, but test takers will not receive a score at the end and they will not experience the computer-adaptive technology as in the actual test.
+In sample tests test takers will not receive a score at the end and they will not experience the computer-adaptive technology as in the actual test.

 IMPORTANT: Sample tests allow test takers to experience these security features: